Is My Car Insured? Here’s How to Check if You Have Car Insurance

 In most U.S. states, you’re required to show proof of insurance to renew your license or car tag.
 And if you’re in an accident or traffic stop, you’re usually required to share your current insurance information.

 If you’re not sure whether your car is insured, it’s a good idea to find out so you’ll be driving legally and prepared to show proof of insurance when you need it.
-Try these four ways to find out.

 Most people keep a copy of their car insurance policy or card somewhere in their vehicle.
 That way, it’s always available in case of an accident or traffic stop.
 If someone else has been keeping up with your car insurance for you, chances are they may have placed your documentation in your car too.